oracle/python-cx_Oracle/doc/src/session_pool.rst

 .. attribute:: SessionPool.timeout

-    This read-write attribute indicates the time (in seconds) after which idle sessions will be terminated in order to maintain an optimum number of open sessions.
+    This read-write attribute specifies the time (in seconds) after which idle sessions will be terminated in order to maintain an optimum number of open sessions.
+Note that termination only occurs when the pool is accessed.
+A value of 0 means that no idle sessions are terminated.

 .. attribute:: SessionPool.tnsentry